szimmers/mock-indexeddb/README.md

 a JS mock for indexeddb, with jasmine examples.

-The mock uses built-in timers to simulate callbacks.
+The mock uses built-in timers to simulate async.
 A number of flags can be toggled in the test setup, allowing control over success or failure of certain operations, like saving an item, creating a store, or opening a cursor.